 A data breach is when a bad actor infiltrates a target’s network, putting the victim’s data at risk.
 Data breaches can be local – doing something as simple as copying networked files to a USB stick or external hard drive – although most are due to hackers bypassing network security remotely, using social engineering, or a security flaw in unpatched operating systems or applications.

 Ideally, a data breach should be detected internally, but sadly third parties remain the main method of data breach detection.
 The 2017 Verizon Data Breach Investigation Report lists fraud protection, law enforcement, and third parties as the main sources of data breach detection, outnumbering internal detection methods at a nearly three-to-one rate.

 Internally detecting a data breach should be as simple as putting a monitoring or auditing system in place, which would detect anything that isn’t “normal” data access.
 However, in many cases, a data breach is discovered by an outside firm, such as the Sonic credit card database breach that was discovered by the company’s credit card processor.

 When Did Data Breaches Start?

 “Data breaches” have been around as long as paper.
-(A “data breach” would consist of a bad actor making off with a file folder full of printed documents.)
-However, the first major “modern” data breach took place in March 2005, when 1.4 million credit card records were stolen from DSW Show Warehouse.
+(A “data breach” back then would consist of a bad actor making off with a file folder full of printed documents.)
+However, the first major “modern” data breach took place in March 2005, when 1.4 million credit card records were stolen from DSW Shoe Warehouse.